MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/player-segment-configuration.md

 In this example we are going to:

-- Configure a segment using the defining characteristic: all players that come from Canada.
+- Configure a segment using the defining characteristic that: all players that come from Canada.
 - Run a CloudScript function **helloWorld** for each player that enters the segment.

 A *defining characteristic* of a player might be a: